CambridgeEngineering/PartIB-Computing-Device-Programming/pointers.rst

 	int x;

-The compiler allocates a region of the available memory to contain data of the type specified.
+the compiler allocates a region of the available memory to contain data of the type specified.
 For an integer, it would allocate 4 bytes (32 bits) to store it.
-Whenever you refer to x in your code, the compiler understands that you talk about the area in the memory that was created when you created the variable x.
+Whenever you refer to x in your code, the compiler understands that you talk about the content stored in the area of memory that was allocated when you created the variable x.

 When you write: